SR&ED Capital Expenditures Policy

 2.0 Overview

-The 2012 federal budget announced that expenditures of a capital nature made after 2013, will no longer qualify for SR&ED tax incentives.
-This includes capital expenditures made before 2014 (see section 3.2) for property that became available for use (see section 3.3) after 2013.
-Further, for SR&ED purposes, expenditures of a current nature made after 2013 exclude expenditures for capital property or the right to use capital property (see section 3.1.1).
+The 2025 federal budget announced that expenditures of a capital nature made after December 15, 2024, may qualify for SR&ED tax incentives.
+This includes capital expenditures made before December 16, 2024, for depreciable property that first became available for use after December 15, 2024.
+Further, for SR&ED purposes, expenditures of a current nature incurred after December 15, 2024, for the right to use property (see section 3.1.1) may also qualify for SR&ED tax incentives.
+The comments in section 10.2 may help you in making the distinction between a current and a capital expenditure.

-Further, contract expenditures and third-party payments incurred after December 31, 2013 must be reduced by the amount of any related expenditure of the SR&ED performer that is not an expenditure of a current nature (see section 3.1.2).
+Further, contract expenditures and third-party payments incurred after December 15, 2024, generally will no longer be reduced by the amount of any related expenditure of the SR&ED performer that is not an expenditure of a current nature (see section 3.1.2).

-The following sections of this policy document may be relevant to expenditures for capital property made after 2013:
+The following sections of this policy document are relevant to expenditures for property acquired after December 15, 2024:

 - Section 3.0 Legislation